museum4punkt0/AR-App-zu-Kosmos-Kaffee/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-The portions of the project that were developed by NEEEU Spaces GmbH, 2018 as part of project are provided under the MIT license.
+The portions of the project that were developed by Fluxguide and Lost In The Garden, 2019 as part of project are provided under the MIT license.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.